Keeping hydrated is crucial for health and well-being, but many people do not consume enough fluids each day.

 Kidney stones interfere with how the kidneys work.
 When present, can complicate UTIs.
 These complicated UTIs tend to require longer periods of antibiotics to treat them, typically lasting 7 to 14 days.

 The leading cause of kidney stones is a lack of water.
 People who report them often do not drink the recommended daily amount of water.
-Kidney stones may also increase the risk of chronic kidney disease.
+Kidney stones may also increase the risk of

 In November 2014, the American College of Physicians issued

 Dehydration happens if we use and lose more water than the body takes in.
 It can lead to an imbalance in the body’s electrolytes.
 Electrolytes, such as potassium, phosphate, and sodium, help carry electrical signals between cells.
 The kidneys keep the levels of electrolytes in the body stable when they function properly.

 When the kidneys are unable to maintain a balance in the levels of electrolytes, these electrical signals become mixed up.
 This can lead to seizures, involving involuntary muscle movements and loss of consciousness.

 In severe cases, dehydration can lead to kidney failure, which can be life-threatening.
 Possible complications of chronic kidney failure include anemia, damage to the central nervous system, heart failure, and a compromised immune system.